saivachandran/kubernetes-learn/kubernets-theory.md

   2. mysql, mongodb,  elasticsearch

  * deployment for stateless application
- * stateful fo stateful apps or database
+ * stateful for stateful apps or database